 The validated UroMentor simulator was used in the present study to assess competency of urology PGTs in the ureteroscopic stone extraction skill.
-Although it is a great tool to train PGTs, it may not be the best simulator for assessment their competency for several reasons.
-First, its high cost (about 100K CAD for the combined PercMentorTM and the UroMentorTM).
-Second, it does not provide a global score.
-Therefore, a validated subjective assessment tool such as the URS-GRS tool was used to determine competency cut-off point.
+Although it is a great tool to train PGTs, it may not be the best simulator for assessing their competency for several reasons.
+First, its high cost (about \$100 000 CAD for the combined PercMentorTM/UroMentor).
+Second, it does not provide a global score so a validated subjective assessment tool, such as the URS-GRS, was used to determine competency cutoff point.
 Finally, there were software glitches in getting the guidewire into the UO and grasping the second stone within the renal pelvis, where the basket often went through the stone rather than grabbing it.
 These software issues may have led to the low face validity reported in the present study (5.3/10).
-This is similar to the face validity of 3.14/5 or 62.8% reported by Dolmans et al where 56 expert urologists and 33 PGTs were recruited [20].
-Similarly, the scores for the usefulness of the UroMentor simulator in training PGTs and their assessment were lower in the present study when compared to those published by Dolmans et al (68% vs. 83% vs and 53% vs. 68.8%, respectively [20].
-The survey by Dolmans et al. was administered to volunteers during a conference whereas in the present study PGTs were surveyed during a stressful exam environment, which, in addition to software issues, may have negatively influenced the views of PGTs towards the simulator.
-Therefore, the software used in the UroMentorTM simulator needs to be updated to improve its face validity and to include more complex tasks such as Holmium laser lithotripsy.
+This is similar to the face validity of 3.14/5 or 62.8% reported by Dolmans et al, where 56 expert urologists and 33 PGTs were recruited.
+Similarly, the scores for the usefulness of the UroMentor simulator in training PGTs and their assessment were lower in the present study when compared to those published by Dolmans et al (68% vs. 83% and 53% vs. 68.8%, respectively).
+The survey by Dolmans et al was administered to volunteers during a conference, whereas in the present study PGTs were surveyed during a stressful exam environment, which, in addition to software issues, may have negatively influenced the views of PGTs towards the simulator.
+Therefore, the software used in the UroMentor simulator needs to be updated to improve its face validity and to include more complex tasks, such as holmium laser lithotripsy.

 This study is not without limitations.
-First, despite recruiting all urology trainees (PGY 3-5) from all four Québec training programs with 100% participation rate, the sample size was small.

-Second, the high cost of the UroMentorTM may be prohibitive to use in all urology programs.
-For example, it was available for training and assessment only in program A. Third, just like any virtual reality simulator, the UroMentorTM simulator suffers from software malfunction, where the second stone in the renal pelvis could not be captured by the stone basket.
+First, despite recruiting all urology trainees (PGY 3-5) from all four Quebec training programs with 100% participation rate, the sample size was small.
+Second, the high cost of the UroMentor may prohibit its use in all urology programs.
+For example, the simulator was only available for training and assessment in program A. Third, just like any virtual reality simulator, the UroMentor suffers from software malfunction, where the second stone in the renal pelvis could not be captured by the stone basket.
 This may have contributed to the low face and content validity scores in the present study.
-Finally, all GRS-URS evaluations were performed by one rater (MA), who was not blinded to PGY level.
-Therefore, the halo effect could have introduced bias.
-However, there was no evidence of bias playing a role since PGY level did not correlate significantly with URS-GRS scores.
-Nonetheless, this is the first prospective study to assess competency of urology PGTs in flexible ureteroscopic stone extraction skill during an OSCE and demonstrated that competency in this skill correlated with practice rather than number of cases performed.
+Finally, all URS-GRS evaluations were performed by one rater (MA), who was not blinded to PGY.
+Therefore, the halo effect could have introduced bias; however, there was no evidence of bias since PGY did not correlate significantly with URS-GRS scores.

+This is the first prospective study to assess competency of urology PGTs in flexible ureteroscopic stone extraction skill during an OSCE.
+This study demonstrated that competency in this skill correlated with practice rather than number of cases performed.